How we manage compliance

 People want to trust the company behind the brands that they love.
 Our reputation can only be sustained if every one of us is doing the right thing, every day, everywhere.

 That is why it is essential that the right programmes are in place to ensure integrity is embedded in every part of Diageo.

 At the heart our business is our Code of Business Conduct (our Code).
 Underpinned by a corporate governance structure and robust risk, controls and compliance and ethics programme, our Code enables our employees to make the right choices and demonstrate the highest standards of integrity and ethical behaviour.

-The global risk, controls and compliance programme helps protect and enhance all aspects of our business and sets us apart from the competition.
+The Business Integrity programme helps protect and enhance all aspects of our business and sets us apart from the competition.
 We all have a role to play in enhancing our culture and reputation of integrity by consistently living our values and applying the principles of our programme in our everyday activities.

-Our Global Risk and Compliance Director is responsible for risk management, internal controls and compliance and ethics, and reports to the Group Finance Controller and directly to the Audit Committee.
-Our global team develops the strategy and core materials to support implementation in our markets and functions, while our Executive Committee oversees the programme through the Audit Committee.
-Markets are accountable for implementation of the programme and take into account local and international laws and regulations.
+Our Global Business Integrity Team develop the strategy and core materials to support implementation in our markets and functions, while our Executive Committee oversees the programme through the Audit Committee.
+Markets are accountable for implementation of the Business Integrity programme and take into account local and international laws and regulations.